A Guide to Measuring And Improving Email Bounce Rate

 If you're using free email domains such as @gmail.com, your emails might end up in the spam folder.
 Also, those emails will not pass the DMARC policy check for Yahoo, Gmail, and AOL.

 It increases your email bounce rate and spoils your domain reputation.
-So, use a professional business domain for sending your email campaigns.
+So, use a business-suitable domain to send your email marketing campaigns.

 8. Check the size of your emails

-One reason why email bounce is that the recipient's server refused to let email pass through due to heavy email content.
+One reason why emails bounce is that the recipient's server refuses to let the email pass through due to heavy email content.
 Different email clients allow different file sizes to land in the inbox.
 In such a scenario, it's important to be familiar with the acceptable file size to reduce your email bounce rate and land in the user's inbox.

 9. Constantly monitor the email analytics

-Keep an eye over your email analytics, especially email deliverability, as none of the metrics would matter if your emails were not delivered to the recipient's inbox.
+Keep an eye on your email analytics, especially email deliverability, as none of the metrics would matter if your emails were not delivered to the recipient's inbox.

 Gathering data from different email campaigns and drawing insights can help you identify which email addresses are causing the highest bounces.
 Remove such emails from your email list to maintain your sender's reputation and email deliverability.